Aledosim/CapgeminiChallenge/README.md

 ## Acknowledgements
 ### What I've learned
 This is my most confident project until now.
 Although Java isn't my primary language (which is Python lol), I felt really comfortable with the documentation.
-The strong static type discipline was the hard side, but in the end I enjoyed not to do type checks for myself like I would on some other language.
+The strong static type discipline was the hard side, but in the end I enjoyed to do not type checks for myself like I would do on some other language.
 My style of code generally is using VIM and all terminal work, but this time IntelliJ saved me.
+The best thing I discovered from this exercise is the Java stream API, that remind me the JavaScript promisse, a great feature.

 ### Future tasks
 * automate print_help function tests of all questions
+* reformat print_help function of all questions to ease maintenance
+* implement an Exception for invalid input on Question1.print_line
+* implement an Exception for invalid input on Question3.substringAnagramCount